2025 Professional Training Program starts in:

 Membership in the AEHSE means you are committed to continuing education and staying connected to the source of EHS, current industry trends and the natural evolution and development of this emerging field.

-There are two levels of membership available: Student or Certified EHSE
+There are three levels of membership available:

-Benefits of membership include:
+Benefits of Student/Certified Membership include:

 • Practice-Building Workshops to grow your business